ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2017-01-17-pso-trained-neural-network-for-solving-the-two-spiral-problem.md

 by the others in order to build a better solution.

 ## Methodology
+For Particle Swarm Optimization, we first initialize the swarm, and then observe the effects of the social and cognitive parameters to its performance.
+After that, parameter tuning will be implemented as the neural network will be cross-validated with respect to the social and cognitive parameters.

 ### Initialization
 For any particle $$n = 1,2, \dots , N$$, its position $$P$$ at time-step $$t$$ with respect to the ANN parameters are expressed as: